Grilled Bacon

 I get asked about this a lot.
 Both cured and uncured bacon are technically cured, but the preservatives are different.
 Cured bacon uses artificial nitrates, while uncured uses natural nitrates from vegetables like celery powder.

 The difference I notice on the grill is saltiness.
 Uncured bacon sits in a salt brine longer during processing, so it comes out noticeably saltier.
 I keep this in mind when I’m seasoning or adding it to other dishes.
 If I’m using uncured, I skip any extra salt entirely.
+Both types are low carb and cook the same way, so pick whichever you prefer.

 Why I grill bacon instead of using the stove